Does Your Credit Score Matter When Renting a Home?

 Great news for military members!
 Do you know what the military provides?
 A job.
 One that comes with a consistent income that’s published online.

 Landlords might ask to see two to three months of income to prove that you can afford to make rent payments.
-But in the case of military families, your previous month’s income isn’t always the best representation since Basic Housing Allowance fluctuates.
+But in the case of military families, your previous month’s income isn’t always the best representation since Basic Housing Allowance changes based on where you're stationed.

 2. Live on base.